Frequently Asked Questions

 Q: When should I take the GRE?

 A: GRE scores must be received by the Office of Admissions on or before the deadline for the program to which you are applying.
 Please allow sufficient time for scores to reach us.
 Results of the computer-based examinations are mailed to the GSD approximately 10-15 days after testing; results of paper-based examinations take a minimum of eight weeks to reach the GSD.
-When requesting that scores be sent to Harvard University, applicants should use the institution code for the Graduate School of Design (3455); a department code is not needed.
+When requesting that scores be sent to the GSD, applicants should use the institution code for the Graduate School of Design (3455); a department code is not needed.

 Q: The new version of the GRE came out in August 2011.
 Will the GSD still accept the old version?
 Do you prefer one version over the other?